 Accommodation Services will endeavour to offer to any student alternative accommodation if the student making the complaint feels uneasy remaining in the accommodation whilst the complaint is being investigated.

-If the complaint involves another student, then either party can opt to move to alternative UWE accommodation that is available at that time.
+If the complaint involves another student, then either party can opt to move to alternative UWE Bristol accommodation available at that time.

 Mediation may be proposed to try to resolve the complaints as amicably as possible.